rdoyle99/rdoyle99/_posts/2020-10-25-Small-Bets.md

  <h2> Bringing my Saas Out of Beta, Placing More Bets </h2>

  For the last month after quitting my job, I've been building a SaaS project that my old teammates wanted me to make for them.
 It's a tool for salespeople to chat with their prospects.
 Like Drift, but customizable for their needs, instead of one giant instance on a site.
+It's called tryChatty.com.

+ After a beta period of 2 weeks with 30 users, I'm launching the paid version tomorrow and will be selling my own product on the hunt for my first paying user.

  It's been fun and daunting - I'm working with Slack and other APIs in a way I've never worked before.
 I'm a sales guy, not a developer after all.
 So I see setbacks mount:
   - Slack making me rework my app to add it to their marketplace